 One of the product management principles is being nimble.
-In the past, firms would set long-term goals and detailed plans that would oversee processes for a sizable period: weeks, months or even years!
+In the past,

 The biggest success stories, from Amazon to Google, are examples of ventures into new markets from established solutions; thanks to their ability to improvise and reap gains from innovation.
 In order to do this, you need teams who are familiar with methods like “agile“, which facilitate collaborative teams and a quickfire approach to problem-solving.

 But, most of all, you must know how to be efficient in your product design.

 This is where the art of sprints becomes vital.
 Turn it to your advantage with this guide.

 The Product Management Design Sprints Essentials

 Not everyone in tech works using sprints, but almost all of them will know what they entail.